Floki-Dreamer/Ecommerce_Sales_Dashboard/README.md

 # Based on the insights analyzed, the following actions are recommended:

--Copiers have the highest profit margin
+- Copiers have the highest profit margin
--With losses in Tablets, bookcases and supplies
+- With losses in Tablets, bookcases and supplies
--High percentage of returns on tablets 6.32%
+- High percentage of returns on tablets 6.32%